 *Well, not quite, insofar as serialism is hardly progressive these days and hasn't been for a long time – just another tool in the contemporary composer's shed – but I do find this list of nominees rather and safe and yawn-inducing and American-centric.
 Not that I expect anything else from the Grammy Awards regardless of category.
 As a side note, I will no doubt get eviscerated for including none of these composers in the upcoming late 20th/early 21st century decade polls, but when canonical consensus becomes more problematic than ever, I think it's best to own up to one's more subjective intuitions.
 But we should be fine up until the… 1990s, maybe?

-― pomenitul, Monday, 27 January 2020 09:24 (yesterday) link
+― pomenitul, Monday, 27 January 2020 09:24 (one year ago) link

-― pomenitul, Monday, 27 January 2020 09:27 (yesterday) link
+― pomenitul, Monday, 27 January 2020 09:27 (one year ago) link

 You kinda have to have Partita and Play on there...
 And Beyond Ocean.
 Don't fill it up with US hipster stuff, but those three have to be on there imo.